bitextor/bitextor/docs/README.md

 sudo apt install cmake automake pkg-config python3 python3-venv python3-pip libboost-all-dev openjdk-8-jdk liblzma-dev time poppler-utils curl pigz
 ```

-Additionally, [giawarc](https://github.com/paracrawl/giawarc) and [giashard](https://github.com/paracrawl/giashard) are used WARC files preprocessing.
+Additionally, [giawarc](https://github.com/paracrawl/giawarc) and [giashard](https://github.com/paracrawl/giashard) are used for WARC files preprocessing.
 To install these tools Golang has to be installed.
 The latest version can be installed from [here](http://golang.org/dl) or using snap.
 ```bash
 sudo snap install go # or download from http://golang.org/dl
 # build and place the necessary tools in $HOME/go/bin